Wi-Fi HaLow vs Wi-Fi vs RF Modules: Selecting the Right Technology for Your Application

 Band Comparison

-• 5 GHz: Higher speed, lower interference, shorter range
+• 5 GHz: Higher speed, lower interference, and shorter range

 Wi-Fi HaLow (Sub-GHz Wi-Fi)

-Wi-Fi HaLow is based on IEEE 802.11ah and operates in sub-GHz bands, enabling long-range and low-power connectivity.
+Wi-Fi HaLow is based on IEEE 802.11ah and operates in sub-GHz frequency bands, enabling long-range, low-power, and scalable wireless communication for industrial IoT and smart infrastructure deployments.

 Key Advantages